ansiblebit/postgresql-server/README.md

 ## Role Variables

-- **postgresql_set_default: flag to indicate if the current version should be set as default.
+- **postgresql_set_default**: flag to indicate if the current version should be set as default.
-- **postgresql_users: a list of users to setup their environment with PostgreSQL aliases.
+- **postgresql_users**: a list of users to setup their environment with PostgreSQL aliases.
 - **postgresql_version**: the PostgreSQL version to be installed (major and minor version number must be specified).